GentRoyal/outreachy-contributions/README.md

 100%|██████████████████| 50.2k/50.2k [00:00<00:00, 241kiB/s]
 Loading...
 Done!
-2025-03-24 22:52:03,325 - INFO - Dataset 'hERG' saved to /home/gentroyal/outreachy-temp/data/hERG/hERG.csv (Shape: (655, 3))
+2025-03-24 22:52:03,325 - INFO - Dataset 'hERG' saved to /home/gentroyal/outreachy-temp/data.csv (Shape: (655, 3))
 2025-03-24 22:52:03,326 - INFO - Splitting dataset using 'scaffold' method...
 100%|███████████████████| 655/655 [00:00<00:00, 1854.63it/s]
 2025-03-24 22:52:03,695 - INFO - Train set saved (Shape: (458, 3))
 2025-03-24 22:52:03,696 - INFO - Validation set saved (Shape: (65, 3))
 2025-03-24 22:52:03,698 - INFO - Test set saved (Shape: (132, 3))
 ```
 - It is worth noting that the dataset was splitted using scaffold method of split.
 This is because I think we stand a chance of making sure that similar molecules don’t mix between our training, validation and test sets if we use scaffold split.
-By that we are truly testing our moddel on new data instead of a random split.
+By that we are truly testing our model on new data instead of a random split.
 - Although this project runs the hERG dataset, it is capable of doing the same operations on the following datasets {'LD50_Zhu', 'ClinTox', 'Carcinogens_Lagunin', 'Skin Reaction', 'AMES', 'hERG', 'hERG_Karim', 'DILI'}, if I lift the restriction on inputs.

 ## Task 2: Featurisation
 The choice of Featuriser for this project are based on two criterions
 1. The Featuriser should be related to toxicity because it directly address the main goal of the project
 2. The Featuriser be related to drugs as this would be related to the dataset.

-The [Cardiotoxicity Classifier](https://github.com/ersilia-os/eos1pu1) featuriser which was my first go to featuriser, is directly related to toxicity which is very important for predicting hERG Blocker.
-It used SMILES representations of compounds which is present in our dataset and it captures the structure of a drug and its biological impact.
-**Features**
-- Uses biological data including gene expression and cellular paintings after drug interactions
-- Classification is based on the chemical data such as SMILES representations of compounds
-After Featurising the dataset, I got a Featurised dataset with `key` , `input` , `Probability` and `Prediction` as the columns.
-This does not really give me numerical features for me to work with.

-I gave [Cardiotoxicity Classifier](https://github.com/ersilia-os/eos1pu1) a second look and I found that it's actually not a featuriser but a classification model that predicts if a drug is toxic or not.
+I started by checking the [Cardiotoxicity Classifier](https://github.com/ersilia-os/eos1pu1) but I later found out it's actually not a featuriser but a classification model that predicts if a drug is toxic or not.

 Then I checked [DrugTax: Drug taxonomy](https://github.com/ersilia-os/eos24ci) which takes SMILES inputs and classifies the molecules according to their taxonomy (organic or inorganic), but this doesn't really have a direct relation with hERG blocking This Featuriser is easy to uses and it also uses a binary classification.
 In the end I got a vector of 163 features including the taxonomy classification.